Key takeaways

 Although dramatically increasing in popularity over the last year, the DeFi sector is still a young industry which means that risks need to be evaluated carefully.

 - Smart contracts.
-Smart contracts are the backbone of DeFi protocols and allow for many of the brilliant yield farming opportunities on offer.
-However, smart contracts are programmed by humans, so errors can occur.
+Smart contracts are the backbone of DeFi protocols but they are also programmed by humans, so errors can occur.
 There are systems in place to mitigate this risk, but if a smart contract does malfunction, it could mean that a user's liquidity deposit is lost in the DeFi ecosystem.

 - Composability.
 Smart contracts increase the composability of DeFi protocols.
 Composability refers to the interaction of different protocols within the DeFi ecosystem (think of different mobile apps all working together for a seamless experience).
 This is one of DeFi's greatest strengths, but it can also be considered a secondary risk as it can amplify any issues within a smart contract system.